bharathbhargavgb/digital-quarantine/index.md

 ## Features
  - Yes, you guessed it right.
 There is <b>NO quit button</b>.
 In fact, you'll find it pretty hard to quit this application
+ - You can manually override the brightness, BUT DON'T DO IT UNLESS YOUR LIFE DEPENDS ON IT
+ - Defaulters are identified and guilted into proper behaviour
  - Tune preferences based on your need.
 Although, we recommend you set it at 20-20-20
  - App launches automatically after system restart or in case of any crashes due to external factors
  - Support for external monitors